Generic selectors

 • Explanation of how the improvements will be sustainable in the future

-What can sports premium funding be spent on in 2024?
+What can sports premium funding be spent on in 2025?

 To ensure the funding is used to improve sport participation sustainably, there are conditions in place for spending the funding.
+A green speech bubble contains the text: Check out our sports fitness trail, supported by sports premium funding.

 The main focuses are: